crawl/crawl/crawl-ref/docs/crawl_manual.rst

 can never be removed.
 If one of your Demonspawn powers has been augmented by a random mutation, it is displayed in a lighter colour.

-Many a species starts with some special intrinsic features, like the greater speed of Felids or Spriggans, or the claws of Trolls and Ghouls.
-These are often, but not always, like a preset mutation.
-In case such an innate feature gets amplified by an ordinary mutation, it is displayed in a light blue colour.
+Many species have special intrinsic features, like Trolls' claws and Felids' fur.
+These can also be viewed on the 'A' screen.
+If enhanced by a mutation, they will be displayed in light blue.
+(Mutations cannot remove species intrinsics.)
 Some of these innate features will provide an activated ability, which can be used with the 'a' command.